degisew/onboarding/README.md

 ## 🙏 Acknowledgments <a id="acknowledgements"></a>

-I would like to thank the Haron Computers team.
+I want to thank the Haron Computers team.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>